ndwarshuis/womp/README.md

 # Quick start

-First get an API key for USDA's Food Data Central database [here](https://fdc.nal.usda.gov/api-key-signup.html).
+First get an API key for USDA's FoodData Central database [here](https://fdc.nal.usda.gov/api-key-signup.html).
 Replace `<APIKEY>` in all examples below with the key they give you.